isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 		</array>
 	</dict>📦
 ```
-It doesn't actually matter what you name your icon files, the system will choose the correct size if it's included in this array.
-We did decide to use Apple's naming convention, however, so that we can omit the suffix and filename extensions in the plist, and let the system find any 2x or 3x versions for us instead of having to add every single filename manually.
+It doesn't matter at all what you name your icon files, the system will choose the correct size if it's included in this array.
+We did decide to use Apple's naming convention, however, so that we can omit the suffix and filename extensions in the plist and let the system find any 2x or 3x versions for us instead of having to add every single filename manually.

-> Show icon names in the Alternate Icons/Valentine folder

 In this screencast, we're only including the required app icon sizes.
 In your apps, you should provide all of the same sizes for alternate icons that you do for your primary app icon.